GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/message-composer.md

 For example, let's say we want to add additional contacts picker, which will allow us to send contacts via the chat.
 We also want to keep the existing functionalities, therefore we will explore ways to customize the existing component.

 There are few things we need to do in order to accomplish this:
-- introduce new type of payload for contacts
+- Introduce a new type of payload for contacts
-- create new contact attachment type component
+- Create a new contact attachment type component
-- enable the new contact component to be selectable from the attachment types picker
+- Enable the new contact component to be selectable from the attachment types picker
-- implement the UI for previewing the selected item (contact) in the message composer
+- Implement the UI for previewing the selected item (contact) in the message composer
-- update the message resolving logic of the message list to include the contact payload
+- Update the message resolving logic of the message list to include the contact payload
-- provide UI for the contacts attachment in the message list
+- Provide UI for the contacts attachment in the message list

 Let's explore these steps in more details

-### Contact payload
+### Contact Payload

 First, we need to create a new `AttachmentType` for contacts, and define its payload.